Project Plowshare: Natural gas stimulation experiment

 Three nuclear explosion experiments were intended to stimulate the flow of natural gas from "tight" formation gas fields.
-Industrial participants included El Paso Natural Gas Company for the Gasbuggy test; CER Geonuclear Corporation and Austral Oil Company for the Rulison test; and CER Geonuclear Corporation for the Rio Blanco test.
+Industrial participants included El Paso Natural Gas Company for the Gasbuggy test near Farmington, New Mexico; CER Geonuclear Corporation and Austral Oil Company for the Rulison, Colorado test; and CER Geonuclear Corporation for the Rio Blanco test.

 The final PNE blast took place on May 17, 1973, under Fawn Creek, 76.4 km north of Grand Junction, Colorado.
 Three 30-kiloton detonations took place simultaneously at depths of 1758, 1875 and 2015 m.
 If it had been successful, plans called for the use of hundreds of specialized nuclear explosives in the western Rockies gas fields.
 The previous two tests had indicated that the produced natural gas would be too radioactive for safe use; the Rio Blanco test found that the three blast cavities had not connected as hoped, and the resulting gas still contained unacceptable levels of radionuclides.

 By 1974, approximately $82 million had been invested in the nuclear gas stimulation technology program.
 It was estimated that even after 25 years of production of all the natural gas deemed recoverable, only 15 to 40% of the investment would be recouped.
 Also, the concept that stove burners in California might soon emit trace amounts of blast radionuclides into family homes did not sit well with the general public.
 The contaminated gas was never channeled into commercial supply lines.

 The situation remained so for the next three decades, but a resurgence in Colorado Western slope natural gas drilling has brought resource development closer and closer to the original underground detonations.
 By mid-2009, 84 drilling permits had been issued within a 3 mi radius, with 11 permits within 1 mi mile of the site.